 The hotel industry on the Coron is still not very developed, and often the most exciting rooms are sold in a few weeks.
 You must make a reservation on time (you can find recommendations on the Internet to make a reservation six months in advance), especially if you visit this area on dates such as Christmas, Easter, or Chinese New Year.

 Experts recommend choosing such accommodation options when the accommodation is not in the center or at the pier but within walking distance (10-15 minutes by walk from the dock).

 That is an excellent choice if you decide to stay on Dimakya Island.
 In this case, you need to pre-book a room at Club Paradise Resort Palawan on this island.

 - Exchangers on Busuanga.
 There are several exchange offices on the island, but it is better to change money in advance and take cash in local currency.

 - When to go to Coron: the best time is from November to May, when the sea is usually calmer.
 Please note that cancellations and delays of planes and ships are likely during the rainy season.

 - Internet in the Coron: the quality of Wi-Fi in hotels and restaurants is disgusting.
 Of course, 4G doesn’t shine, but it’s much better quality, so get a local SIM card with the Internet turned on.

-- Motorcycle rental in Coron: If you want to explore the surrounding area, you can rent a motorcycle or bike for about 500 pesos per day.
+- Bike rental in Coron: If you want to explore the surrounding area, you can rent a bike for about 500 pesos per day.

 - Food in the Coron: You will have no shortage of options.
 From a small village market with inexpensive dishes to Italian pizza at AlTrove or vegetarian delicacies at the Brujita Bar and Restaurant.